 This credit helps low- to moderate-income individuals with property taxes and the sales tax on energy.
-The credit is part of a single benefit called the Ontario Trillium Benefit.
+The credit is part of the Ontario Trillium Benefit.

 How much money could I receive?

 For the 2015 benefit year, you could get: